Cyberjournal for Pentecostal-Charismatic Research*

 Instructions for Contributors

 Dr. Carmelo Alvarez, Th.D.
-(Free University of Amsterdam), Professor of History and Theology, Director of Cross-Cultural Studies, Christian Theological Seminary, USA
+(Free University of Amsterdam), retired Professor of History and Theology, Director of Cross-Cultural Studies, Christian Theological Seminary, USA

 Dr. Richard D. Israel, Ph.D.
 (Claremont Graduate School), Professor of Old Testament and Biblical Languages, Vanguard University, USA